onera/cwipi/training/C/02_Exercise_1/exercise_1.md

 ![alt text](mesh_code1.png)

-It is a basic cartesian grid mesh composed of 9 squares and 16 vertices.
+It is a basic cartesian grid mesh composed of 9 quadrangles and 16 vertices.

 The coupling interface mesh of `code2` looks like this.